anushkapandey123/Outliers_PES1UG20CS123_PES1UG20CS072/README.md

 # Outliers_PES1UG20CS123_PES1UG20CS072
 This is the project for our course Data Analytics (UE20CS312).
 The dataset chosen for analysis is "Seattle Airbnb Dataset".
 # Problem Statement:
-"How to become Top Earner on Airbnb?"
+"How to become Top Earner on Airbnb?
+I am Meghana"